-In this episode we take a listen to the female heart before, during and after exercise with no added commentary.
+In this episode we take a listen to the male heart before, during and after exercise with no added commentary.

 As you’ll notice, listening to the heart at rest, the beats are crisp and clear.
 During and after exercise, you may hear some lung sounds which can alter the clarity of the heart beat sound.
 Listen to how the heart relaxes to its resting state after exercise and the heart beat becomes clearer again - truly beautiful.

-Be sure to stay tuned for my next set of videos where we will be listening to the male heart beat before, during and after exercise and a live female patient with a heart murmur.
+Be sure to stay tuned for my next video where we will be listening to a live female patient with a heart murmur.
 I am also excited to share with you that I’ll be reviewing another electronic stethoscope very soon.

 If you have any questions or comments please drop me a line.

-If you have any concerns or issues pop by and see me in clinic.
+If you have any questions or concerns about diabetes or would like to have your risk checked pop by and see me in clinic today.